node-casbin/nest-authz/README.md

 - `resource` is a resource string or object the request is accessing.
 - `possession` is an enum value of `AuthPossession`.
 Defaults to `AuthPossession.ANY` if not defined.
 - `isOwn` is a function that accepts `ExecutionContext`(the param of guard method `canActivate`) as the only parameter and returns boolean.
 The `AuthZGuard` uses it to determine whether the user is the owner of the resource.
 A default `isOwn` function which returns `false` will be used if not defined.
+- `resourceFromContext` is either a boolean (which defaults to false) or a function that accepts `ExecutionContext` and `PermissionData` as parameters and returns an `AuthResource`.
+When set to true, the default `resourceFromContext` function provided during module initialization is used.
+When set to a function, the provided function will override the default `resourceFromContext` function.
+When set to false, undefined, or if a default `resourceFromContext` is not provided, the `resource` option will be used as-is for each request.

 In order to support ABAC models which authorize based on arbitrary attributes in lieu of simple strings, you can also provide an object for the resource.
 For example: